 - Walking tour of Bury St Edmunds, including St. Edmundbury Cathedral & Abbey Garden

-Today, after a short coach drive, we arrive at Otley Hall, a stunningly beautiful 16th-century house surrounded by a moat.
+An hour’s drive, brings us to Otley Hall, a stunningly beautiful 16th-century house surrounded by a moat.
 This family home is set in ten acres of gardens in the tranquil Suffolk countryside near Ipswich.
 The house is recognised as one of the most perfect examples of unspoiled late medieval architecture in England.
 Unequalled in Suffolk are the Great Hall and Linenfold Parlour, both of which look out onto a rose garden.
 Our guide will show us a wealth of notable features, including a cross or screens passage, richly carved beams, superb Linenfold panelling, and 16th-century wall paintings celebrating the marriage of Robert Gosnold III to Ursula Naunton (1559).
 The building’s profile is inflected with lofty chimneys, and especially noteworthy are the herringbone brickwork and vineleaf pargetting.

 Our guided tour continues into Otley Hall gardens that were placed sixth in a poll recently undertaken by The Independent of the ‘Top 50 Best British Gardens to Visit’.
 The garden came second in the ‘gardens with significant architecture’ category.
 In addition, there are historically accurate recreations here, designed by Sylvia Landsberg, author of The Medieval Garden.
 These include an orchard, a herb, and a knot garden.
 The ten acres of gardens at Otley Hall provide a feast for the senses with their exquisite blend of wild and cultivated terrain.
 Francis Inigo Thomas (1866-1950), for example, contributed interesting elements including an H-canal, nutteries, a croquet lawn, rose garden and a moat walk.
 Conservation is an important part of the gardeners’ program here.
 They have encouraged growth of wild flowers and hedges, and have taken particular care to preserve the habitats of native wildlife.
 We shall be treated here to a ploughman’s lunch.

-Day 16: Wednesday 20 June, Bury St Edmunds – Framlingham Castle – Stowmarket – Sudbury – Bury St Edmunds
+Day 16: Wednesday 20 June, Bury St Edmunds – Framlingham Castle – Stowmarket – Preston St Mary – Bury St Edmunds

 - Framlingham Castle